Buying Services and Repairs

 Prevailing Wage Projects

-Since August 2015, the university has required all private construction contractors to follow public works law and pay their workers prevailing wages when working on a project funded by a public entity.
-The university must report prevailing wage projects with the State of California, Department of Industrial Relations and obtain a project number before commencing work.
-The university is required to report and create project numbers for NEW Construction over $25K and Maintenance/Repairs over $15K.
+The university requires all private construction contractors to follow public works law and pay their workers prevailing wages when working on a project funded by a public entity.
+Learn more about prevailing wage requirements.

 Fair Wage